 So can you be successful going from Canada to the United States with an E2 visa business?
 Of course.
 Lots of startup businesses are successful, but we also know that a lot of them fail as well.
 To increase your chances of success not only with E2 approval but with the business itself, it is best to look at all your available options.

-At Franchise City, our passion is to help aspiring entrepreneurs find the franchise opportunity that best fits your passion, skills and budget.
+At National Franchise Business Solutions, our passion is to help aspiring entrepreneurs find the franchise opportunity that best fits your passion, skills and budget.
 We work with over 600 U.S.-based franchise brands across a wide range of industries, and through a unique, multi-step process, we put our experience to work to match you with your ideal business.
-Our services are completely free, and there are never any additional fees to purchase a franchise through a brokerage.
-If you are a Canadian looking to move to the U.S. through the E2 visa program, we invite you to check out http://franchisecity.net/visit/e2-visa/ for more information.
+Our services are completely free, and there are never any additional fees to purchase a franchise through us.
+If you are a Canadian looking to move to the U.S. through the E2 visa program, we invite you to check out https://franchisecity.net/visit/e2-visa/ for more information.